JohN100x1/IsekaiMod/README.md

 		- `Training Montage`: Get a +8 bonus to all attributes.
 		- `Body Strengthening`: Get a DR/— equal to character level.
 		- `Spell Negation`: Get Spell resistance equal to 10 + twice character level.
-		- `Extreme Speed`: Get a speed bonus equal to 5 times character level.
+		- `Extreme Speed`: Allies within 40 feet of you get a speed bonus equal to 5 times your character level.
 		- `Channel Positive Energy`: You can channel positive energy (requires good alignment).
 		- `Channel Negative Energy`: You can channel negative energy (requires evil alignment).
 		- `Kinetic Power`: You can select a kinetic blast (air, earth, fire, water).